Horsetail, Equisetum arvense hero image

 Botanical description Field horsetail, Equisetum arvense

-Horsetail grows on roots that can go several metres deep and also move horizontally.
-This makes it difficult to get rid of her once she has settled in.
 Horsetail grows in two phases.
-During spring, the first stage, a stem of up to 25 cm high, without branches and without chlorophyll, appears.
-On top of this stem the cone appears.
+During spring – the first phase – a stem of up to 25 cm high, without branches and without chlorophyll, grows.
+On top of this stem the spore cone appears.
 This is the so-called fruiting stem.
-In the cone we’ll find the spores through which horsetail reproduces.
-Those spores are sort of shot away by an ingenious mechanism.
-Because they can also jump, they can spread over relatively large distances.
+Inside that cone we find the spores through which horsetail reproduces.
+Those spores are, as it were, launched by an ingenious mechanism.
+On top of this the spores can jump, which enables them to cover large distances.

 Interesting facts